-Hakuo shrugged out his hand, coming around to the front of the sofa taking a seat on the coffee table, he let out a small sigh.
+Hakuo shrugged out his hand, coming around to the front of the sofa taking a seat on the coffee table, he offered the sullen London a wad of toilet paper.
+Letting out a small sigh, he replied.
 "Would if I could, but it's not that simple."

-"How is it not simple, you go away he comes forward…"
+"How is it not simple, you go away and he comes forward…"

 Hakuo shook his head.
 "Yakusoku is no longer with us,"

-Exhausted and ready to drop he asks impatiently.
+Exhausted and ready to drop, Gev impatiently asks.
 "What are you talking about?"

-He doesn't even sound like himself as he speaks, his voice is a tone Hakuo's never heard before.
-Gev, now, sounds like any normal human being, not a young man of considerable anger for reason or none.
+The miserable teen doesn't even sound like himself as he speaks, his voice is a tone Hakuo's never heard before.
+Gev sounds like any normal human being, not a young man of considerable anger for reason or none.
 He doesn't sound jovial or sarcastic, he's just empty.

 "Bullshit."
-Replied the despaired though his face registered that he believed him, though he's unsure of how.
+Replied the despaired, though his face registered that he believed him, but he's unsure of in what way.
 "That's not possible,"

 "I'm not telling lies.
-Yakusoku, when you thought that he'd fainted at the hospital, he'd actually astral projected from my body and into Ludwig's mind.
-The two of them just sat there, despite my pleading that Yakusoku come with me he refused,"
+When you thought that he'd fainted at the hospital, Yakusoku had actually astral projected from my body and into Ludwig's mind.
+The two of them just sat there- despite my pleading that Yakusoku come with me, he'd refused,"

 "Shut up."
 Gev covered his ears with his hands, but he can still hear the stranger speaking.

-"He, both of them, said they were sorry for leaving you and that they love you dearly.
-But, without Ludwig being able to live Yakusoku just decided he didn't want Ludwig dying alone."
+"He, both of them, said that they were sorry for leaving you and that they love you dearly.
+But, without Ludwig being able to live, Yakusoku just decided he didn't want Ludwig dying alone."

 "I said shut up!"
-He shoved Hakuo down against the table, the angle was odd as his head and shoulders hovered above air with Gev pressing down on him repeatedly as he's trying to force him to become one with the wood.
+He shoved Hakuo down against the table, the angle was odd as the Krenn teen's head and shoulders hovered above air with Gev pressing down on him repeatedly as he's trying to force him to become one with the wood.
 "Shut up!
 Shut up!
 It isn't possible!"
-He sobbed for the seconds then resumed his rage, the emotional roller coaster seemed like the ultimate thrill ride of up and down, left and right.
+He sobbed for three seconds then resumed his rage, the emotional roller coaster seemed like the ultimate thrill ride of up and down, left and right.
 "He wouldn't do that to me, Yakusoku wouldn't just leave me like this- you pushed him into it!"

 Hakuo's gaze locked with Gev's and he spoke evenly to say.
 "He did choose.
 And I did not push.
-I'm not gonna pretend that this isn't a good thing in some ways, but I can assure you I asked him to leave and come back with me.
+I'm not gonna pretend that this isn't a good thing in some ways, but I can assure you that I'd asked him to leave and come back with me.
 He knew what he wanted.
-But," he raised his forearms since he's pinned at the bicep latching onto Gev's arms he gave them a reassuring squeeze. "his choosing Ludwig in no way means that he has rejected you."
+But," he raised his forearms, since he's pinned at the bicep, but he was able to latch onto Gev's arms which he gave a reassuring squeeze. "his choosing Ludwig in no way means that he has rejected you."

 "Then what would you call it, huh?"
 Gev moved away from the stranger to direct his anger elsewhere.
 He can't be mad looking into Hakuo's face.
 So much like Yakusoku's while not looking at him at all.
 He doesn't even look like Mamoru.
 He's just… He can't even explain it!

-Hakuo righted himself and watched Gev flailing emotionally while physically he was just standing there fuming and dueling with his emotions to calm them down with nothing to show for it.
+Hakuo righted himself to a sit, and he watched Gev flailing emotionally while physically he was just standing there fuming and dueling with his emotions to calm them down with nothing to show for it.
 Finally, after realizing there was nothing that he could do, Gev just dropped to the floor and resumed crying.
 Now he truly was crying for the loss of two.